top of page

 Responsibility is often framed as a duty to others — customers, audiences, markets.
 But the most demanding form of responsibility is responsibility to the structural necessity of the work itself.

-Every serious body of work carries an implicit demand: build what I require, or step away.
+Every serious body of work carries an implicit demand: build what I require, or recede.

 That demand does not negotiate.
 It does not care about context or convenience.

-But adaptation, when it becomes permanent, is no longer responsiveness.
-It trains the imagination to accept ceilings it did not choose.
-It forces design to pre-compromise.
-It produces a subtle dissonance between intention and execution that accumulates over time.
+We have met that demand by finding workarounds.
+We adapted designs to fit inconsistent realities, imperceptibly training the imagination to accept ceilings it did not choose and forcing design to pre-compromise.
+This condition produces a subtle dissonance between intention and execution that accumulates over time.

 Eventually, you begin to recognise the deeper violence at work: the work is being asked to express excellence inside conditions that structurally resist it.